JustAsabre/LANDING-PAGE-BOILERPLATE/README.md

   - Example: the `Hero` section is wrapped with `AuroraBackground`
   - Demo: `src/components/ui/aurora-background.demo.tsx`

-- Splash cursor: `src/components/ui/splash-cursor.tsx`
+// Splash cursor (optional, removed by default): `src/components/ui/splash-cursor.tsx`
-  - Usage: place once near the app root for a subtle glow following the cursor
-  - Example: rendered in `src/App.tsx`
-  - Props: `colorClass` (Tailwind gradient start, default `from-brand-400/40`), `radius` in px
+// If you want it back, render it once near the app root.
+Props: `colorClass`, `radius`.

 Notes
 - No inline scripts; effects are CSS/framer-motion based and CSP-friendly